kristian3551/Pytomaton/README.md

 ## Application

 ### Controller
-The class *Controller* in module `automation/controller` represents the application itself.
-An instance if the *Controller* class is used in both `automation/engine.py` and `automation/app.py` and holds all of the application's supported functionality (not necessarily all of the implemented functionality in *Automaton* and *RegExpr* classes).
+The class *Controller* in module `src/controller` represents the application itself.
+An instance if the *Controller* class is used in both `src/console_app.py` and `src/app.py` and holds all of the application's supported functionality (not necessarily all of the implemented functionality in *Automaton* and *RegExpr* classes).
 It holds the logic for creating a .png file from an automaton using `Graphviz` library.
 The .png is saved in *database* folder.
 All the automatons in *Controller* are saved by default in `database/automatons.txt` in right format.
 If you want, you can change it by modifying `DEFAULT_DATABASE_PATH` constant in *Controller*.

-### Engine
+### ConsoleApp
-The class *Engine* in module `automation` holds all the logic of the console app.
+The class *ConsoleApp* in module `src` holds all the logic of the console app.
 If you run the command `help` after starting the console app, you can find instructions for working with the automaton repository.

 ### App
-The classes in `automation/app.py` implement the GUI in the application.
+The classes in `src/app.py` implement the GUI in the application.
 Tkinter is used for creating the graphical interface.

 ## Tests
 You can run all the tests in `tests/` by typing `python -m pytest -s` in terminal.